rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 ## Applying merged changes back to PROD DBs

-The following script applies the merged code to all shared and customer `model` DBs.
-This version of the script assumes that all SQL code modified for Azure is identical between all customer DBs and can be applied with *search and replace* for the DB name.
+The following script generates SQL files with the merged code for all shared and customer DBs.
+The scripts can then be applied to PROD databases.

 Run the script from the solution root.